slsa-framework/slsa/docs/spec/v1.1/threats.md

 consumer, or the producer otherwise uses practices that are not deserving of the consumer's trust.

+Threats in this category likely *cannot* be mitigated through controls placed during the authoring/reviewing process, in contrast with (B).

 <details><summary>Software producer intentionally submits bad code</summary>

 *Threat:* Software producer intentionally submits "bad" code, following all